rxue/learning-dirary/git/diary_git.md

 `git rev-parse HEAD`
 ## Understanding on `rebase`
 Assuming the current branch is `dev`, `git rebase master` will make all the commits on the current branch be based on the master branch.
 As a result, all the commits of the `dev` will be after all the commits of master
+## **Practical Work Approach in a Development Team with Several Developers**:
+1. working on a local branch created from master
+2. switch to the local master branch to *sync* it from the *remote*
+3. `git rebase master` in the current branch
+4. `git push origin HEAD:refs/remote/master`